taxfromdk/obsbot_tiny_reversing/readme.txt

 3) Start a virtualbox with windows 10 and the obsbot software (note the vm name)

-4) enable usb monitoring on the Ubuntu machine
+4) enable usb monitoring on the Ubuntu machine (replace your username)
 #sudo modprobe usbmon
-#sudo setfacl -m u:jesper:r /dev/usbmon*
+#sudo setfacl -m u:USER_NAME:r /dev/usbmon*

-5) open wireshark and capture the first usbmon device
+5) open Wireshark and capture from the first usbmon device

-6) Passthrough the device using
+6) Passthrough the device to the virtual windows machine
 #VBoxManage controlvm Win10_obsbot usbattach eb48482b-cba1-4c69-b920-bb4f5a44b128

 *Notice that the VBoxManage command can take a capturefile argument.
-(I used this method initially, but I was unable to parse these files with the usbrply tool.)
+I used this method initially, but I was unable to parse these files with the usbrply tool.

 7) Exercise the camera.
 To record commands.